Rushabh111/CoreJavaProject/README.md

 5. The percentage based discounts do not apply on groceries.
 6. A user can get only one of the percentage based discounts on a bill.ect

-This project contains a src folder which has Test.java project which is used to the application.
+This project contains a src folder which has Test.java file which is used to run the application.